 Loyalty and Acquiescence: Authoritarian Regimes and Inequality Outcomes

-Although the range of variation in economic inequality is similar in democratic and authoritarian states, study of this variation has focused predominantly on democracies.
-This paper develops a theory that explains inequality outcomes in authoritarian regimes as a function of the different combinations of loyalty-building and repressive measures (carrots and sticks) that authoritarian rulers use to maintain power.
-Like democratically-elected rulers, authoritarian rulers face competitive pressures and are sensitive to the interests of the constituencies that keep them in power.
-They supply public and private goods in response to these pressures.
-Unlike their democratically-elected counterparts, authoritarian rulers can also employ repression to raise the costs of political dissent.
-The most optimal combination of carrots and sticks is a function of their relative costs to the ruler, and these relative costs vary across authoritarian regime types in predictable ways.
-These regime types -- e.g. single-party regimes, military regimes, and monarchies -- give rulers different sets of institutional tools and affect the nature of the coalition on which rulers depend to maintain power.
-The result are economic policy outcomes that, over time, affect the level of economic inequality.
-Using a cross-national dataset covering over 80 authoritarian regimes observed during the 1960-2002 time period, this paper develops and tests hypotheses that link inequality outcomes to authoritarian regime types.
+This article seeks to explain inequality outcomes in authoritarian regimes as a function of the different combinations of loyalty-building and repressive measures (carrots and sticks) that authoritarian rulers use to maintain power.
+Like democratically-elected rulers, authoritarian rulers supply public and private goods in response to competitive pressures, and they can also employ repression to raise the costs of political dissent.
+The optimal combination of carrots and sticks varies across authoritarian regimes according to the nature of the political institutions by which authoritarian rule is organized.
+The results are economic policy outcomes that, over time, affect the level of economic inequality.
+Using a cross-national dataset covering over 80 authoritarian regimes observed during the 1965-2005 time period, this article develops and tests hypotheses that link inequality outcomes to authoritarian regime types.